Navee84/Minecraft-mod-swapper/README.md

 ## What is upcoming ?

-The first release is coming, in an executable file.

-I also have making the UI and UX way better in mind. (but later, i don't have the skills for now.)
+I have making the UI and UX way better in mind since the beginning.

 Besides that, I don't really know what to add or change in the program, I would like any suggestion !